stemangiola/tidygate/README.md

 ## Example usage

-tidygate provides two user-facing functions: `gate_interactive` and `gate_programmatic`.
-The following examples will make use of these functions, the tidyverse and the inbuilt `mtcars` dataset.
+tidygate provides a single user-facing functions: `gate`.
+The following examples make use of this function, three packages from the tidyverse and the inbuilt `mtcars` dataset.

 ``` r
 library(tidygate)